 Many of the practices described in this Guideline - especially those related to consent and privacy protection - are similar to those required for online research.
-Researchers are strongly urged to consult the ESOMAR/GRBN Guideline, the ESOMAR Data Protection Checklist where many of the requirements and/or recommendations are described in more detail.
+Researchers are strongly urged to consult the ESOMAR/GRBN Online Research Guideline, the ESOMAR/GRBN Guideline on Online Sample Quality and the ESOMAR Data Protection Checklist where many of the requirements and/or recommendations are described in more detail.